trimstray/nginx-admins-handbook/README.md

   > This handbook is a collection of rules, helpers, notes and papers, best practices and recommendations collected and used by me (also in production environments).
 Many of these refer to external resources.

 Throughout this handbook you will explore the many features of NGINX.
-You will also learn how to testing the performance or how to resolve debugging problems.
+You will also learn for example: how to testing the performance or how to resolve debugging problems.
 You will discover as several practices related to hardening.

 If you do not have the time to read hundreds of articles this multipurpose handbook may be useful.
 I created it in the hope that it will be useful especially for System Administrators and WebOps.
 I think it can also be a good complement to official documentations.